tjmahr/notestar/README.md

             CSS theme to use for the notebook.
 Anything printed by cleanrmd::cleanrmd_themes() should work.
           value: "water-dark"
+        notebook_filename:
+          comment: >
+            Name to use for the final html file.
+Defaults to "notebook" which produces "notebook.html"
+          value: "notebook"
     ---

 Two .Rmd files are automatically included: `index.Rmd` and